climateindicators/heat-related-deaths/data-raw/PROVENANCE.md

 `heat-deaths_text_07-08-24.docx` and writes `narrative.qmd`.
-Both this file and `heat-deaths_TD_06-02-24 CLEAN.docx` (the technical documentation, currently linked but not extracted from, see `indicator.technical_documentation` in `data/meta.yml`) are vendored here, scrubbed of reviewer-identifying metadata:
+Both this file and `heat-deaths_TD_06-02-24 CLEAN.docx` (the technical documentation, currently linked but not extracted from, see `indicator.technical_documentation` in `data/meta.yml`) were obtained from EPA via a Freedom of Information Act (FOIA) request and are vendored here, scrubbed of reviewer-identifying
+metadata:

 | File | sha256 (original) | sha256 (vendored, scrubbed) |
 |---|---|---|